Class Descriptions

 NOTE: Not all classes listed below are offered each term.
 Please see the most current course calendar to see what classes are currently being offered.

-Activities Planning Club
+Activities Planning 1

 Students will learn how to plan interactive activities in their free time that they could use on a daily basis.
 Planning will include time management, budgeting, and inviting friends.